 Description

 There is an increasing tendency for relatives and friends to place flowers and other tributes at the scene of fatal road traffic accidents.
-There have also been requests for more permanent memorials and this note is intended to advise on this very sensitive subject.
+This page is intended to advise on this very sensitive subject.

 Background